hugochau/grasshopper_challenge/README.md

 `src/main.py` provides the main function.

 From a high level perspective, the main function is implemented as follows:
+  - parse args
   - define spark session
   - load data into spark DataFrame
   - replicate stream behavior
   - update bbo
   - push l1 data to csv/table

-Logs are saved under `/tmp`.
+Logs are saved under `./data/log`.
 A logging decorator is defined in `util.log_item` and can be used throughout the code.

 ## Improvements